Do I need Depression Treatment?

 There are different types of depression and they each require specialized treatment.
 They include:

 - Major depressive disorder (MDD)

 - Premenstrual dysphoric disorder (PMDD)

 To help them deal with the symptoms of depression, many people turn to substances like alcohol and drugs.
 Although it may seem as though these substances help manage depression, they can actually make depression worse.
 A substance use disorder can trigger or intensify feelings of sadness, hopelessness, and loneliness.
 Drugs and alcohol also affect your body’s natural dopamine production, making depressive symptoms worse.

 Depression is a serious condition and can progress when left untreated, leading to complications.
 These can include:

 - Family conflicts, relationship difficulties, and work or school problems.

 - Alcohol or drug misuse

-- Excess weight or obesity, which can lead to heart disease and diabetes
+- Excess weight or obesity, can lead to heart disease and diabetes

 - Social isolation